robfoulk/ConflictsHappen/README.md

 # ConflictsHappen

-Ther eare many lines in any file
+There are many lines in any file

-Sometines, folks will chgnae the smae line
+Sometimes, folks will chgnae the smae line

 Let's do this!